-Chadwick was weaving baskets during a time when the craft was thought to not have much of a future.
-In a 1933 article in the Inquirer and Mirror regarding the Washington, DC exhibition, quotes Henry K. Bush-Brown, “Basket-making of this sort is a real Nantucket product, but there are barely half a dozen men on the island today who can do this work—and when they go the ability to fashion such baskets may go with them.”
+Chadwick began weaving baskets late in life.
+He learned the craft from Clinton Mitchell “Mitchy” Ray.
+Many of Ray’s students were from a younger generation, but Chadwick was 20 years older than Ray.
+In 1933, Chadwick’s work was chosen, along with that of Ferdinand Sylvaro, for a display of Nantucket handicrafts shown in Washington, D.C.
+Sculptor and Nantucket summer resident Henry K. Bush-Brown commented at the time, “Basket-making of this sort is a real Nantucket product, but there are barely half a dozen men on the island to-day who can do this work—and when they go the ability to fashion such baskets may go with them.”